Condensation and moisture in storage containers.

-There are a lot of reasons to double check storage containers; but essentially is to ensure their full storage capabilities.
-Recently, we, Conexwest, published a blog on the importance of Vents for your container.
-Something that was brought to our attention, was the detailed explanation for the reason of Vents as to why they are vital to storage containers.
-In this blog, we will highlight the problems, causes and solutions to condensation and moisture inside your storage container.
+There are a lot of reasons to double check storage containers.
+We published a blog on the importance of Vents for your container.
+In this blog, we highlight the problems, causes, and solutions to condensation and moisture inside your storage container.

-It is important to fully take a look at the problem.
-We know that there is build up moisture inside the container.
-In the their book, “Portable Storage Handbook” author Anders Norlin elaborate on how the inside of a container can be in terms of temperature.
-They note, “the inside of a storage container is a microclimate with its own weather system.”
+There is a build up of moisture inside the container.
+The “Portable Storage Handbook” author Anders Norlin states, “the inside of a storage container is a microclimate with its own weather system.”
 This can be used in comparison of any enclosed objects like water bottles or even cars.
 This makes the container more prone to increase its humidity.
 In many cases, the floor of the container can act like a sponge since it is wood, which allows and prolongs the presence of moisture which increases humidity.

 There are many causes condensation and moisture inside a storage container.
 The contents and where it is located.
 First, the contents inside the storage container can be a big impact to moisture inside of the storage container.
 For example, if you are purchasing a used storage container, depending on who you buy it from, make sure that the inside is clean and dry.
 In many cases there are food shipping containers that leave behind juices or food waste that releases their own moisture naturally.
 This creates rust inside the container and increases the ability for moisture.